 Though you’re not an astronaut returning from space, re-entering your home culture after being abroad can be shocking to the system.
 We’ll walk you through some of the things to expect, rehash your time abroad so that you can remember the highlights and, yep, we’ll feed you again as part of our farewell to Australia.

-Students will choose between the following on-campus housing options.
+Students will live on-campus and choose between a single or double room.
 Both are located about a 25-30 minute walk to a grocery store, as well as a large shopping center.

 The Macquarie University Village townhouses